QwantResearch/cozy-stack/docs/fulltext.md

 ## Indexation

-The indexation code is at [pkg/index/index.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index.go).
+The indexation code is at [pkg/fulltext/indexation/index.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index.go).

 The indexes are stored on the default KVStore: [BoltDB](https://github.com/boltdb/bolt).

 The function to start the indexes on the indexation side is `StartIndex()`.
-It takes a list of instance and a list of docTypes to index as arguments.
-It loads the language detection model and initializes global vars.
+It takes a list of instance as argument.
+It loads the language detection model and initializes an `IndexController` object.

+Following this initialization, the `StartIndex()` function starts the worker that is going to process the notification queue.
+It finally calls `indexController.UpdateAllIndexes()`, that iterates on all the indexes calling `AddUpdateIndexJob()` on each.

+### IndexController

+The indexController code is at [pkg/fulltext/indexation/index_controller.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index_controller.go).

+The `indexController` is the interface with the indexes for any index manipulation: initiate, delete, update, replicate, reindex, ...
+It is responsible for making the appropriate checks before trying any manipulation and locking or unlocking a mutex if needed.
+The following functions all lock the mutex: `indexController.UpdateIndex()`, `indexController.DeleteIndex()`, `indexController.DeleteAllIndexesInstance()`, `indexController.Replicate()`, `indexController.ReplicateAll()`, `indexController.ReIndex()`, `indexController.ReIndexAll()`, `indexController.initializeIndexes()`.

+The `indexController.init()` calls `indexController.initializeIndexes()` for each instance.
+This function sets the options returned by `indexController.GetOptionsInstance()` and allocates the right `InstanceIndex` object and initializes it, calling `instanceIndex.initializeIndexDocType()` on each doctype.

+### IndexInstance

+The indexInstance code is at [pkg/fulltext/indexation/index_instance.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index_instance.go).

+The `InstanceIndex` object contains :
+- an `indexList` storing the underlying indexes,
+- an `indexMu` that is a mutex protecting this instance,
+- an `indexHighlight` that is a boolean.
+If set to true, we will store fields to allow for highlight when querying,
+- an `indexContent` that is a boolean.
+If set to true, we will index content associated with a file,
+- an `instName` that is a string to easily access the instance name.

-It calls `initializeIndexes()` for each instance.
-This function allocates the right `InstanceIndex` object and store it in `indexes` and call `initializeIndexDocType()` on each docType.
-This last function will allocate the mapping between `docType`, `lang` and `bleve.Index`.
-It will then call `getIndex()` for each.
+The `instanceIndex.initializeIndexDocType()` creates the `indexList` and allocates the mapping between `docType`, `lang` and `IndexWrapper`.
+It will then call `instanceIndex.getIndex()` for each.
-The `getIndex()` function either fetches the index from the disk or creates it if not found.
-In the second case, it sets their mapping and stores their couchdb sequence number to 0 (the default).
+The `instanceIndex.getIndex()` function either fetches the index from the disk or creates it if not found.
+In the second case, it sets their mapping, stores the mapping version and stores their couchdb sequence number to 0 (the default).
 No indexation is made at this stage however.
 We now have one index per instance, per doctype (3 in our examples) and per language that are initialized.

-Following this initialization, the `StartIndex()` function starts the worker that is going to process the notification queue.
-It finally calls `UpdateAllIndexes()`, that iterates on all the indexes calling `AddUpdateIndexJob()` on each.

-All indexing operations are made with a mutex.
-There is one mutex per instance.
-The following functions all lock the mutex to protect the indexes and to make sure the index won't be modified/removed along the way: `IndexUpdate()`, `DeleteIndexLock()`, `DeleteAllIndexesInstance()`, `Replicate()`, `ReplicateAll()`, `ReIndex()`, `initializeIndexes()`.

-On the contrary, the following function should be called only inside a mutex lock: `deleteIndex()`, `initializeIndexDocType()`, `getIndex()`, `setStoreSeq()`, `getStoreSeq()`, `setStoreMd5sum()`, `getStoreMd5sum()`, `getExistingContent()`.

 ### Workers and Jobs

+The indexation worker code is at [pkg/fulltext/indexation/index_worker.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index_worker.go).

 A notification system is used for indexing, instead of a periodic trigger.
 It allows the indexer to fetch updates in `CouchDB` only in case of a modification (creation, update, deletion).

 Notification for update jobs are sent to `AddUpdateIndexJob()`.
-This function adds the couple `(instanceName, docType)` to a job queue (a golang channel).
+This function adds an object `UpdateIndexNotif` (that contains an `instanceName`, a`docType` and a `RetryCount`) to a job queue (a golang channel).

 The update worker is processing those jobs.
+It first calls `indexController.UpdateIndex()` that init an `IndexUpdater` object (that contains an `instName`, two booleans: `content` and `highlight` and two `map[string]*BatchIndex`: `batchIndex` and `batchIndexContent`) and calls `indexUpdater.UpdateIndex()`.

-It first calls `IndexUpdate()` and if this operation was successful, it calls `sendIndexToQuery()` to replicate the updated index on the query side (over http).
+If the update was successful, it calls `indexController.SendIndexToQuery()` to replicate the updated index on the query side (over http).

+Else, it will increments the `updateIndexNotif.RetryCount` and re-add the notif to the queue.
+If the `RetryCount` exceeds the `updateIndexRetryCountMax`, the job will be removed from the queue.

 ### Indexing

+The indexUpdate code is at [pkg/fulltext/indexation/index_update.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/index_update.go).

-`IndexUpdate()` fetch the last couchdb sequence recorded in the index and use `couchdb.GetChanges()` to retrieve all the changes since that last sequence number.
+`indexUpdater.IndexUpdate()` calls `indexUpdate.getResults()` that fetches the last couchdb sequence recorded in the index and uses `couchdb.GetChanges()` to retrieve all the changes since that last sequence number.
 Since it is 0 when an index is created, it fetches all files in this couchdb.

-Afterwards, there are three cases to take into account :
+Afterwards, there are three cases to take into account for a result:

 * the document is new.
 It means we have to detect its language and index it in the corresponding index.
 * the document is updated and was already indexed.
 In this case, we need to find which index it belonged to, independently of its current language, to prevent having it indexed in two different indexes, and reindex it.
 Bleve doesn't allow to update specific fields, the entire document must be reindexed ([Bleve Google Groups](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/bleve/v1E57t5lU3U/QTMLxaK9BwAJ)) :

     > There is no mechanism to update a single field value for a document.
 You have to provide the entire document again, containing the updated field value.

 * the document was indexed and is now trashed or destroyed.
 We have to find the index it belonged to and delete it from this index.

 In term of implementation, since we don't know if the document is new or updated, we look for it in the indexes and if we couldn't find it, we consider it new.

 The indexation is done by batch, which means that we have a batch for every language and we index them every 300 documents (in total, not per language). *The choice of 300 should be tested on the cozy architecture.*
+We use the `BatchIndex` objects to index document.
+It keeps a count of the batch size and indexes the changes once the current batch exceeds the `batchSize` value.
+When all document have been treated, we call `batchIndex.Close()` that will index the last not already indexed batch.

 Finally, the new sequence number returned by `couchdb.GetChanges()` is stored in every index.
 Thus, 2 indexes of the same doctype (French and English) will both have the same sequence number.

 #### File content
 In the particular case of files, we need to fetch the content separately and to index it.
 Using a mock `getContentFile()` function, we implement a solution using the `md5sum` field that let us know the `md5sum` of the file content.

-When indexing a file for the first time, we use `getContentFile()` to add it to the `content` field, that is mapped as a `textField`.
+When indexing a file for the first time, we use `getContentFile()` to retrieve the content and send it to `batchIndexContent.Index()`.
 Then we store the `md5sum` in the underlying store (similarly to the sequence number).

-When the file is returned on `couchdb.GetChanges()`, we check for the `md5sum` to compare it with the stored value to know if the content has been updated and we need to fetch it or not.
+When the file is updated later on, we check for the `md5sum` to compare it with the stored value to know if the content has been modified and we need to fetch it or not.
 If this is the case, we proceed as previously.
-Else, since an update operation overwrites the document indexed previously, we still need to fetch the previous content.
-We then call the `getExistingContent()` that returns what had been stored in index.

-This solution implies that we store the content, and not just the indexed version.
-It might be limiting as file content may be very heavy.
-The other alternative would be to index the content in a separate index.
-It means that we should manage both indexes accordingly, when creating, updating and deleting a file, but also when manipulating the index (replicating, reindexing, sending it to the query side).

-*The pros and the cons should be weighed to decide on a solution.*
+Else, we don't have to modify the content index.

 ### Mapping

-Each index has its appropriate mapping (see [pkg/index/mapping.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/mapping.go)).
+Each index has its appropriate mapping (see [pkg/fulltext/indexation/mapping.go](https://github.com/QwantResearch/cozy-stack/blob/Index/pkg/fulltext/indexation/mapping.go)).

 The mapping for each docType is described in a json file.
 The structure of the file is the following one:
 `{